-MetLife recently asked pre-retirees a series of questions about how they would transition into retirement.
-They found that while overall preparedness is low, retirement planning is especially aggressive among boomers between 55 and 64.
-The report identified several steps pre-retirees need to take to determine if they're ready to retire.
+MetLife asked pre-retirees to answer a series of questions about how they would transition into retirement and found that while overall preparedness is low, retirement planning is especially aggressive among boomers between 55 and 64.
+The report identified several steps pre-retirees need to take to determine if they’re ready to retire.
 As expected, the closer boomers are to retirement, the more tasks they have completed.

 But within five years of retirement, boomers have completed an average of eight tasks, compared with those between 6 and 15 years who have only completed five.

 Over half of pre-retirees have thought about how much they’d like to work in retirement, and how to strike a balance between work and leisure.
 However, less than one-third of respondents have tackled more aggressive – and less fun – planning steps like looking into possible employment opportunities in retirement.
 Just 34 percent have developed a back-up plan to sustain themselves through an extended setback.

 MetLife identified 15 steps that pre-retirees should complete in order to be sufficiently prepared for retirement.
 The report authors note that completing the tasks doesn’t mean pre-retirees will be ready to retire; rather, the following steps are a way for boomers to judge how they will transition into retirement.

 - Decide whether to fully retire, or to work part-time in retirement.

 - Determine which skills could be easily transferred to a new part-time job.